 - ½ cup agave nectar or honey

 - 2 cups fresh baked pumpkin (learn how to roast pumpkin in 10 easy steps!)

 - Line an 8 x 8 inch baking dish with a piece of parchment paper (use scissors to cut to size)

-- In a medium bowl, combine cranberries, walnuts, agave and grapeseed oil
+- In a medium bowl, combine cranberries, walnuts, agave and grapeseed oil (or shortening)

 - Pour cranberry mixture into lined baking dish